The worldwide sweet grocery product market

 France and sweet groceries

 With its reputation for an inclination towards - and proficiency in - good food, France is naturally a key market for sweet groceries.
 A survey conducted by IPSOS for Régal and Kenwood revealed that French people are more motivated by taste and pleasure than by low-calorie food.
 They also seem to prefer sweet food over savoury.
-This is a trend familiar to supermarkets, which increased the shelf space earmarked for sweet grocery products by 1.1 points between 2010 and 2016 (source: Bonial and Nielsen survey).

-French consumers are particular fans of spreadable products (spreads, honeys and jams), where the market turned in some solid performances in 2017.
-Turnover on the honey market rose by 4.5% compared to 2016, that of spreads by 4.1% (partly thanks to new organic and palm oil free labelled products), and the jam market grew by 1.2%.
-The sweet spreadables market is worth more than €1 billion in France (source: Nielsen, year-on-year figure at 31 December 2017).
+French consumers are particular fans of spreadable products (spreads, honeys and jams), where the market turned in some solid performances in 2022.
+Consumption of honey rose by nearly 20% between 2019 and 2020, and the jam market grew by 1.2%.

 While the French will always be indulgent consumers, they are nonetheless becoming aware of the effects of their eating habits on their health and the environment.
 As in other sectors, sweet groceries are therefore gradually converting to organic, locally-sourced and high quality products.
 Buy less, buy better, with the result that certain controversial additives have been disposed of, and many brands have changed their recipes to remain competitive.
 The famous firm Haribo for example brought out sweets with 30% less sugar, and free of colourings and artificial sweeteners.

 With this healthy trend growing in sweet groceries which nonetheless remain high on sugar, butter and fat, French consumer habits are changing.
-Indeed, the “health food” segment grew the fastest in 2017, with a market worth €644 million, up 9.3% in the space of a year.
+Indeed, the “health food” segment was one of the fastest growing categories in 2022 with a market growing by more than 8%.

 SIAL, an essential touchpoint for sweet groceries